marmello77/BatBookChap21/README.md

     e. studies.txt -> data from the studies included in our systematic review, compiled from "chapter 21 supplement.xlsx".

     f. figures 21.1 to 21.4.tiff -> figures produced with the code from "chap21.R".

+## Reference

+Mello, M. A. R., and R. L. Muylaert.
+2020.
+Network Science as a Framework for Bat Studies.
+In T. H. Fleming, L. M. Dávalos, and M. A. R. Mello (Eds.)
+[Phyllostomid Bats: A Unique Mammalian Radiation](https://amzn.to/3mKNpAe).
+University of Chicago Press, Chicago.